michaelkemp/aws-bootcamp-bastion/README.md

     - ```terraform init```
     - ```terraform apply```
     - Accept the changes ```yes```
-    - Once the Infrastructure is Terraformed
+    - Once the Infrastructure is terraformed
         - Change the security on your PEM file
             - ```chmod 400 prefix-infrastructure-key.pem```
             - note the IP addresses or endpoints of your infrastructure